B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

 The `SchemaAnnotation` module is a versatile tool designed to facilitate the annotation of genomic schemas.
 This module parses command-line arguments and initiates the schema annotation process, providing a flexible and user-friendly interface for researchers and bioinformaticians.

+This module should be used as aid for reviewing the outputs of the other modules, as the annotations can make reviewing clusters and matches easier.
+It can also be used to simply annotated the final schema, or the schema being used for easier consultation later.

 Features
 --------

 - Annotating schemas in a directory.
+- Join different annotation files.
 - Configurable parameters for the annotation process.
 - Support for parallel processing using multiple CPUs.
 - Option to skip cleanup after running the module.